 If one teacher has only a few pairs of scissors, and the other has several extra.
 Share!
 Don’t be afraid to ask to borrow materials, and don’t be afraid to share what you have.

 Schools are supposed to be communities.
 Every teacher should be in the business of doing what is best for every student in the school.
 If you waited until you had millions of dollars to buy materials for arts integration and STEAM, you’d be waiting forever.
 Additionally, pool your resources of knowledge.
 Learn from each other.
 Arts integration and STEAM are both models for teacher growth as well as student growth.
 Don’t be afraid to be open and honest about what you need and seek creative ways to get it.
 That goes for tangible resources as well as professional growth.

 You Might Also Like

-Here is another post from Education Closet about co-teaching where Amy Traggianese shares about working in a HOT School.
+Here is another article from The Institute about co-teaching where Amy Traggianese shares about working in a HOT School.